 Automated File Handling

 Process automation is key for any translation strategy to achieve significant scale.
 By using an Application Programming Interface (API), you can automate the retrieval of content from websites, CRM and CMS systems based on the date/time stamp for each item.
-Once the API has retrieved the content, it can be translated using computer-assisted translation (CAT) tools and then transferred back into the CMS via the API.
 This eliminates the need for users to manually export/import content and helps identify updated content with high precision.